Banana bread for us. No apologies needed.

 They dub it a controversy.

 Two bloggers referenced the gluten-free diet on a social networking site recently, bragging about their "iron stomachs" and their ability to chow down on everything (this implies that those of us unable to ingest gluten merely have "sensitive" digestion).
-I was reminded of a previous post I wrote in response to a blogger's remark that gluten-free is "too precious".
+I was reminded of a previous post I wrote in response to a (famous) blogger's remark that gluten-free is "too precious".

 Ignorance is bliss, indeed.